mozilla/pkipolicy/rootstore/policy.md

 rule.

-If Mozilla disables or removes a CA operator’s certificate(s) from Mozilla’s root program based on a CA operator’s actions (or failure to act) that are contrary to the Mozilla Root Store Policy, Mozilla will publicize that fact (for example, in newsgroups on the news.mozilla.org server, and on our websites) and MAY also alert
+If Mozilla disables or removes a CA operator’s certificate(s) from Mozilla’s root store based on a CA operator’s actions (or failure to act) that are contrary to the Mozilla Root Store Policy, Mozilla will publicize that fact (for example, in newsgroups on the news.mozilla.org server, and on our websites) and MAY also alert